hiamthach/art-tattoo-be/README.md

 - **Show List Feedback** Steps of viewing list feedback.
 - **Show List Booking** Steps involved in displaying the list of booking.
 - **Update Booking** Steps involved in delete feedback in the studio.
+- **Dashboard** Steps involved in displaying the list of studio, account, booking.